Cristiano sent me an interesting question:

 According to Cisco Live presentations, BGP-over-DMVPN scales to several thousand spoke sites (per hub router), so you shouldn’t be too worried about the protocol scalability.
 Configuring all those neighbors is a different issue.

 Fortunately, anonymous BGP neighbors (which were banned from Cisco IOS years ago) reappeared in a different disguise (dynamic BGP neighbors) in IOS release 15.1T – you can configure an access list which defines whether the remote IP address is a valid BGP neighbor, and accept all incoming TCP requests on port 179 matched by the ACL.
 The “only” drawback: dynamic neighbors matched by a single bgp listen peer-group command must share the same neighbor parameters, including an AS number.

 Faced with the requirement to have the same AS number on all remote sites you could use one of these two designs:

 Running IBGP across DMVPN.
-While you could make it work, I wouldn’t recommend doing that unless you’re a BGP guru.
+While you could make it work (even easier now that Cisco tweaked its BGP route reflector behavior), I wouldn’t recommend doing that unless you’re a BGP guru.
 IBGP was not designed to be used without IGP, and there are simply too many things that can bite you if you’re trying to run IBGP without an underlying IGP.
 You probably don’t want to run an IGP across a large DMVPN network or you wouldn’t be reading this blog post.